trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     SE package or TPL is ``EX``.
 For example, setting ``Thyra_ENABLE_ThyraCrazyStuff=ON`` will result in the enabling of the ``EX`` package ``ThyraCrazyStuff``.
 However, always remember that `Disables trump enables where there is a conflicit`_.
+For examples, see `Explicit enable of an optional package dependency`_ and `Explicit disable of an optional TPL dependency`_.

 .. _ST SE packages only auto-enabled if ST code is enabled: